-Florida specifically does not have a state solar rebate plan, however, a number of utility companies offer these instead.
+Florida specifically does not have a state solar rebate plan, however, several utility companies offer these instead.
 You can also seek rebates on the Federal level in tax credits.
 In addition to the savings you will receive on your power bill, these federal solar tax credits, rebates, and loans will help to lower your overall cost and subsidize your upfront cost as well.

 Progress Energy is another large utility company in the Central Florida area.
 They offer similar savings as Florida Power and Light for systems between 2kW and 10kW in size.
 You need to apply for their rebates well in advance if you want to stand a chance at receiving them.
 In most cases, this means filling out your paperwork at least a year in advance and sometimes more.